mcdan909/EyeHandPrimingMRI/README.md

 STEP 6.
 PREPROCESS THE ANATOMICAL AND ALIGN WITH THE FUNCTIONAL DATA

-1. Run the script “preprocessAnat.sh”
+1. Run the script “preprocessAnatStep6.sh”

 2. cd to the subject's EPI folder and run AFNI to check the alignment between the EPI ($subj.$runN.tcat.warp.volreg+orig) and the anatomical ($subj.NoSkull.SurfVol.Alnd.Exp+orig) images